 In UKS2, children who are on Stage 3 and 2 have the opportunity to read books from the Catch-Up series.
 These books are perfect for older children who have gaps in their phonics knowledge but who also need to read exciting, beautifully illustrated, age-appropriate stories.

 Reading at Home

 Reading together for 10 minutes a day can make all the difference.
-Children at Stage 2 and 3 will be given a book to take home from our banded phonetically decodable text scheme to read.
-At Stage 4 and 5, children are encouraged to make free choices of books based on their own interests from the library (linked to the Accelerated Reader programme)
+Children at Stage 2 and 3 will be given a book to take home from our banded phonetically decodable text scheme to read and a book of their choice from our library.
+At Stage 4 and 5 children choose their books based on their AR reading level and area of interest.